1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 The following screenshot provided by @jokubasver shows the settings that should be used when choosing the options for compiling the `klipper.bin` file.

 ![Klipper compile settings](../assets/images/klipper-compile-settings.png)

-!!! warning "Compiled `klipper.bin` Available"

-    I set up a repository where you can download the compiled `klipper.bin` (aka `firmware.bin`): [Klipper4KobraGoNeo](https://github.com/1coderookie/Klipper4KobraGoNeo).
-    Thanks to the mentioned users there for providing the files to me!
-    **USE AT YOUR OWN RISK!**

 ??? tip "Use KIAUH For Installation"